Actindo-AG/Documentation/RetailSuiteWarehousing/Integration/03_ConfigureStorageShelves.md

 # Configure the storage shelves

 Warehouses are subdivided into storage shelves, from which stock is actually posted.
-Storage shelves are, therefore, subordinate storage areas within a warehouse that can contain one or several materials.
+A storage shelf is, therefore, a subordinate storage area within a warehouse that can contain one or several materials.
 This depends on the warehouse settings.
 To modify the amount of materials per shelf, see [Edit a warehouse](./02_ConfigureWarehouses.md#edit-a-warehouse).

-Each material can be stored in several storage shelves and different warehouses, but they can only have one primary storage shelf, that is, the main storage location.
-When an order is received, stock is taken from the primary storage shelf automatically, as long as the ordered material is in stock, and no configuration is stored in the stock withdrawal matrix or no configuration matches the criteria.
+Each material can be stored in several storage shelves and different warehouses, but they can only have one primary storage shelf, that is, one main storage location.
+When an order is received, stock is taken from the primary storage shelf automatically, as long as the ordered material is in stock, no other configuration is stored in the stock withdrawal matrix, or no configuration matches the criteria.

 The first storage shelf that is created is automatically set as primary.
-If, subsequently, another storage shelf is created and set as primary, by clicking in the *is primary storage* checkbox, then the previous primary storage shelf is no longer set as primary.
+If, subsequently, another storage shelf is created and set as primary, by clicking the *is primary storage* checkbox, then the previous primary storage shelf is no longer set as primary.

 ## Create a storage shelf